System Design Interviews: A Guide to Essential Components

 A content delivery network (CDN) is a geographically distributed group of servers.
 It caches all kinds of content at the network edge.

-Thanks to the distributed nature of a CDN, it can handle more traffic and withstand hardware failure better than many origin hosting servers.
-Thereby, CDNs increase the availability and redundancy of web content.
-This content includes HTML pages, javascript files, stylesheets, images, and videos.
 Today, the majority of web traffic is served through CDNs, as visitors are more and more inclined to click away from a slow-loading site.

 What to use it for?